 The North and the South were presented before me.
 The North have been deceived in regard to the South.
 They are better prepared for war than has been represented.
 Most of their men are well skilled in the use of arms, some of them from experience in battle, others from habitual sporting.
-They have the advantage of the North in this respect, but have not, as a general thing, the power of endurance and valor that thing in their favor, and were prepared for a dreadful contest.
+They have the advantage of the North in this respect, but have not, as a general thing, the power of endurance and valor that Northern men have.

+I had a view of the disastrous battle at Manassas, #20 Va.
+It was a most exciting, thrilling, distressing scene.
+The Southern army had [#7,p20] everything in their favor, and were prepared for a dreadful contest.
 The Northern army was moving on with triumph, not doubting but that they would be victorious.
 Many were reckless, and marched forward boastingly as though victory were already theirs.
-As they neared the battlefield, many were almost fainting through weari-They did not exness and want of refreshment.
-They rushed into pect so fierce an encounter. battle and fought bravely, desperately.
+As they neared the battlefield, many were almost fainting through weariness and want of refreshment.
+They did not expect so fierce an encounter.
+They rushed into battle and fought bravely, desperately.
 The dead and dying were on every side.
 Both the North and the South suffered severely.
 The Southern men felt the battle, and in a little would have been driven back still further.
 Northern men were rushing on, although their destruction was very great.
 Just then an angel descended and waved his hand backward.
 Instantly there was confusion in their ranks.
 It appeared to the Northern men that their troops were retreating, when it was not in reality so, and a precipitate retreat commenced.
 This seemed wonderful to me.
 Then it was explained that God had this nation in his own hand, and would suffer no victories to be gained faster than he ordained, and no more losses to the Northern men than in his wisdom he saw fit, to punish the North for their sins.
 And in this battle had the Northern army pushed the battle still further in their fainting, exhausted condition, a far greater struggle and destruction awaited them, which would have caused great triumph in the South.
-God would not permit this, and sent an angel to interfere.
-The sudden falling back of the Northern troops is a mystery to all.
+God would not permit this, #21 and sent an angel to interfere.
+The sudden falling back of the Northern troops is a mystery [#7,p21]to all.
 They know not that God's hand was in the matter.